nodebox/nodebox.github.io/README.md

 nodebox.net
 ===========
-This is the website for NodeBox.
+This is the NodeBox website.

 Frameworks
 ----------
+We use the following awesome technologies to create the website:

 * [Jekyll][] - Transform dynamic content into a static site.
 * [Normalize][] - An alternative to CSS reset which keeps sane browser defaults and makes them consistent across browsers.
 * [Skeleton][] - A responsive CSS grid that scales nicely to mobile sizes.

 Installing on Mac
 -----------------